-- 1 teaspoons pure vanilla or peppermint extract
+- 1 teaspoon pure vanilla or peppermint extract

 - funfetti sprinkles

-- Spray a 9x13-inch baking pan with nonstick cooking spray.
+- Spray an 8x8-inch baking pan with nonstick cooking spray.
 Use a small sieve to dust the pan generously with confectioners' sugar, knocking out any excess.

 - Put 1/3 cup water in the bowl of a stand mixer fitted with the whisk attachment.
 Sprinkle the gelatin into the bowl and stir briefly to make sure all the gelatin is in contact with water.
 Let soften while you make the sugar syrup.